 ¡Yo también! ¡Mentiroso!

-Sometimes I’m feeling a bit obnoxious (or my kids are asleep on a Monday morning and I owe it to them to wake them up so they can acquire all kids of Spanish) So I’ll write a phrase on the board like ¡Yo también!
+Sometimes I’m feeling a bit obnoxious (or my kids are asleep on a Monday morning and I owe it to them to wake them up so they can acquire all kinds of Spanish) So I’ll write a phrase on the board like ¡Yo también!
 (Me too!) and explain that the students should listen carefully because if the student speaking says something that you also did during the weekend, you should stand up, yell ¡Yo también!, run to him, give him a high five and exclaim ¡Chócola!
 (High five!)
 The first person that high fives the speaker gets a point.
 (It’s easiest to hand the winner something like a poker chip, paper clip, post-it, whatever as a record of their points).
 Other times I’ll encourage them to holler ¡Mentiroso! if they suspect their classmate is lying to us.
 (Of course that becomes the game, much like 2 truths and a lie but without any lying limits!)
 Or, especially in my Ones, I’ll tell them all about my weekend and encourage them to detect my lies by exclaiming, ¡Lo dudo!

 I haven’t done this one after a vacation, but today both Eve and Rita Barrett told me that they used this activity after a week off and reported that it worked well!
 This one is another game that gives them a ton of input although it requires a bit more prep work.
 The teacher basically lists out things s/he did over break and students have to guess if it’s true or false.
 Here are more detailed instructions for Cierto/Falso